Meperidine Injection

 Meperidine injection comes as a solution (liquid) to inject subcutaneously (just under the skin), intramuscularly (into a muscle), or intravenously (into a vein).
 It is usually injected subcutaneously or intramuscularly once every 3 to 4 hours as needed.
 Use meperidine injection exactly as directed.

 Your doctor may adjust your dose of meperidine injection during your treatment, depending on how well your pain is controlled and on the side effects that you experience.
 Talk to your doctor about how you are feeling during your treatment with meperidine injection.
+If you feel that your pain is not controlled or if your pain increases, becomes worse, or if you have new pain or an increased sensitivity to pain while you are using meperidine injection, call your doctor.
+Do not use more of it or use it more often than prescribed by your doctor.

 If you have used meperidine injection for longer than a few days, do not stop using it suddenly.
 If you suddenly stop using meperidine injection, you may experience withdrawal symptoms including restlessness; teary eyes; runny nose; yawning; sweating; chills; muscle, back or joint pain; widening of the pupils; irritability; anxiety; weakness; stomach cramps; difficulty falling asleep or staying asleep; nausea; loss of appetite; vomiting; diarrhea; fast breathing; or fast heartbeat.
 Your doctor will probably decrease your dose gradually.